Christmas Party Ideas: How To Host The Ultimate Friendmas

 From festive food and table decor to fun party games, with these genius Christmas party ideas, hosting a Friendmas has never been easier.

 Whether you’re hosting a Christmas get-together before you head home for the main event, or ditching the family for a spectacular feast with friends, you can’t beat a festive gathering with your nearest and dearest.
 Without nagging parents to worry about, hosting Christmas chez vous can be as creative or as laid-back as you’d like.
-But if you’re stuck for inspiration, here’s how to host the ultimate Friendmas…
+But if you’re stuck for inspiration, here are our best Christmas party ideas on how to host the ultimate Friendmas…

 There’s something sophisticated about sending invites to your friends in the build up to the main event.
 Make the invites as elaborate – or humorous – as you’d like, and you could even leave a space for dietary requirements, if you don’t know them already.
 That way you’ll avoid any awkward upsets at the Christmas dinner table!

 Christmas Party Ideas: Decide on the Venue

 Assuming you’ll want to host the jamboree at your own humble abode, there’ll be plenty of decorating and food prep to lose yourself in.
 But if you’re short on space you might want to reconsider the venue, and instead decide to host the supper at whichever friend has the biggest space.
 There’s nothing fun about squeezing 10 people around an intimate table for two.
 Or, if you really want to push the boat out, club together to hire a private venue space, and even a private chef to prepare the lavish feast.

 Christmas Party Ideas: Decide on your Décor